keenlabs/Keen-Docs/source/api/reference.rst

 Count supports two query string parameters: clauses and api_key.

 The "clauses" parameter is optional.
 If specified, its value should be a URL-encoded JSON string that represents an array of clauses.
-These clauses should look just like they do in the <a href="#extractions">extractions resource</a>.
+These clauses should look just like they do in the `Extractions Resource`_.
 Here's an example clause:

 ::